Forget Monstera! Alocasia Dawn is the New “It” Plant

 Alocasia Dawn is a relatively recent hybrid that has quickly gained popularity for its stunning foliage.
 The large, dark green leaves boast a velvety texture and are adorned with prominent white veins, creating a dramatic contrast.

 This upright, spreading plant can reach a considerable size, making a bold statement in any living space.
 But don’t be intimidated by its dramatic appearance, with the right care, Alocasia Dawn can thrive in your home.
+Here’s your ultimate guide to keeping your it healthy and beautiful.

 Space and Location: Room to Grow, But No Rush!

-While Alocasia Dawn can eventually reach an impressive 1.6 meters tall and wide, don’t worry, it won’t happen overnight!
-This beauty takes its time, so you don’t need a ballroom just yet.
+While Alocasia Dawn can eventually reach an impressive 5 tall, it won’t happen overnight!
+This pretty houseplant takes its time, so you don’t need a ballroom just yet.
 But it’s still important to give it ample space for good air circulation and to avoid overcrowding, which can hinder growth and lead to problems.
+As it gradually unfurls those stunning leaves, you’ll have plenty of time to find the perfect spot to accommodate its mature size.

+Just remember, being a bit of a tropical diva, this plant craves warmth.
+Keep temperatures above 60°F for optimal growth – no chilly drafts for this one!
 I had mine summering outdoors and as we started moving into fall noticed it not loving the cooler night conditions as the temperatures started to dip.
 So keep that in mind when you are growing them.
 Bring them indoors before nighttime temps drop below 60 degrees.
+(I was much better about doing it this year and what a difference!)

 A person's hand is gently holding a large, variegated green and white leaf.
 The plant rests on an intricately designed, white, wrought-iron table.
 The background consists of other leaves and part of the table.

-Light Requirements: Bright, But Not Direct
+Alocasia Dawn Light Requirements: Bright, But Not Direct

-Re-Potting: Snug is Best
+Re-Potting Your Alocasia: Snug is Best

-Watering: Moist, But Not Soggy
+Watering Your Alocasia Dawn: Moist, But Not Soggy

 A healthy, leafy green plant with variegated white and green leaves sits on a decorative cream-colored lace-patterned metal table.
 A wooden sign with partially legible text in the background reads "Standard Large Mediums.